 A Camp Grayling Community Council should be formalized.
-This group would leverage community partnerships to support Camp Grayling IMTC with public relations, economic valuation, visiting unit support services, and military family support services.
+This group would leverage community partnerships to supvaluation, visiting unit support services, and military family support services.
 It can capitalize on the work done by Project Rising Tide in the area and use the nearby Alpena CRTC Community Council as an example.